 I watched The Vietnam War: A Film by Ken Burns & Lynn Novack when it premiered in September of 2017 on my local PBS station.
 I sat through the entire series – almost 18 hours of it – and was in turns mesmerized and horrified by the folly of America’s involvement in a conflict that was not ours to intervene in, the costs of the war in terms of lives lost, billions misspent, and the divisiveness it caused in American society, a divisiveness that caused a rift between conservatives and liberals that never healed, and led, directly or indirectly, to the current situation in the United States.

 Since its first broadcast on PBS, I bought the series on Blu-ray, and I re-watch it at least once a year.
-Not just because it’s a well-made documentary by a team of filmmakers with a stellar track record of making fine films such as The Civil War, Jazz, Baseball, The War, and Prohibition, but because it’s necessary to understand the Vietnam era if we are to get a grasp on what America and the world are going through in 2020.
+Not just because it’s a well-made documentary by a team of filmmakers with a stellar record of accomplishment in making fine films such as The Civil War, Jazz, Baseball, The War, and Prohibition, but because it’s necessary to understand the Vietnam era if we are to get a grasp on what America and the world are going through in 2020.

 I’ve been a fan of the films of Ken Burns since I watched his 1990 PBS documentary series The Civil War.
 Here he and his co-director Lynn Novick take the viewer on a journey back to the tragic and turbulent Sixties and Seventies through the use of archival film footage, photographs, and music from the period, including songs performed by Bob Dylan, The Byrds, Simon and Garfunkel, Johnny Wright, The Beatles (who rarely license their songs to documentaries, but here Paul McCartney and Ringo Starr allowed Florentine Films to use three of them, including Let It Be), The Animals, Wilson Pickett, The Jimi Hendrix Experience, and more.